 - Proving basis for employees’ workload optimization.

-Running simulations for more informed resource allocation
+Running simulations for addressing resource allocation challenges

 Integrations with human resource management systems